slinkp/inheritance_talk/slides.rst

   you have to go hunting by bouncing up and down through the inheritance tree looking for these method definitions.

+  Your development tools like IDEs and language servers can do the grunt work for you of course, but that doesn't mean you can _understand_ the design, or that it's any good.

-  State - instance state, typically attribute assignments - is even worse, because it can change on literally any line.
+  Understanding state - instance state, typically via attribute assignments - is even worse, because it can change on literally any line.

   Multiple inheritance makes it even more fun - it's not like being a yo-yo, it's like being a pinball and bouncing all over the place.